Amrita Vishwa Vidyapeetham: Amrita School of Architecture and Planning

 School of Architecture at Coimbatore Campus offers Bachelor of Architecture (BArch - 5yrs), Bachelor of Design in Interior design programs approved by Council of Architecture.

 Amrita Schools of Arts and Humanities

-The schools of Arts and Humanities offers Bachelor of Arts, Master of Arts and PhD in English language & literature in Mysuru, Kochi, Coimbatore and Amritapuri campuses.
+The schools of Arts and Humanities offers Bachelor of Arts, Master of Arts and PhD in English language & literature in Mysore, Kochi, Coimbatore and Amritapuri campuses.
 Amritapuri campus offers Online, Certificate, Masters and PhD programs under the departments of Philosophy, Spirutual & Cultural Studies, Hindu Studies, Fine Arts and Sculpting.

 Amrita Schools of Business

 The school of Business was started in 1996 in Coimbatore campus and currently 6 campuses - Coimbatore, Bangalore, Kochi, Amritapuri (Kollam), Amaravati and Nagercoil has school of business.
 The schools offers AACSB accredited residential two-year MBA degree program.
 In addition, it offers a dual degree program leading to an MS in information technology and MBA in collaboration with State University of New York at Buffalo, for working professionals at the Bangalore campus.
 Admission and aid to MBA programs is via IIM CAT, CMAT, GMAT and MAT.